kahlil/flow-state/README.md

 # oddstream

-> One Direction Data stream
+> One Direction Data Stream

 A library to easily apply a unidirectional dataflow architecture with RxJS.